michaelrsweet/lprint/DOCUMENTATION.md

 printer to discover its IP address.
 The device URI will then be "socket://" followed by the IP address.
 For example, a printer at address 192.168.0.42 will use the device URI "socket://192.168.0.42".

+Many network-connected label printers also support discovery via SNMP - use the "devices" sub-command to discover these printers' device URIs.

 Finally, the "DRIVER-NAME" is the name of the internal LPrint driver for the printer.
 Use the "drivers" sub-command to list the available drivers: